 Tip 7: Use a numbing cream

-If you are extra sensitive, use a numbing cream like No Scream Cream to numb your skin temporarily for epilation.
+If you are extra sensitive, use a numbing cream like LMX5 Anesthetic Cream to numb your skin temporarily for epilation.
 You won’t feel the pain as much.
 This is especially an option for more sensitive areas of the skin, like under bikini, underarms, or face.
 Numbing creams are great tools for hair removal as they can give you about an hour window where you experience less pain than usual.
 Not sure if a numbing cream is right for you?
 Learn more about Numbing Creams for Hair Removal in our our guide to Numbing Creams for Hair Removal for more information.

 If you experience pain after epilating, press a cold compress or an ice pack immediately on the skin to numb the skin.
 You can also use products like witch hazel toner or an antiseptic lotion like Finipil to reduce the pain, prevent ingrown hairs, and keep the newly smooth area clean.
 If you are prone to breaking out after hair removal, Finipil can go a long way to help keep your skin hairless without break outs.